 NAME

 DATE of BIRTH

 ADDRESS

+EIRCODE

 CONTACT NUMBER

 CONTACT EMAIL

 GP DETAILS

-• GP, if needed:
+- rovided to contact (

-YES 🗆 NO Not Asked
+YES 🗆 NO 🗆 Not Asked

 DATE of MPOX EXPOSURE

 DATE of LAST DAY of ACTIVE MONITORING

 Dear [INSERT NAME]

 You have been identified as a close contact of a case of mpox.
 You have been placed under passive monitoring by the Medical Officer of Health for 21 days since your contact with a confirmed case of mpox.
 Passive monitoring means that you should monitor yourself and how you are feeling, and if you develop any symptoms, you should immediately self-isolate, leave work, seek medical review (i.e. GP, Out of Hours Services, Emergency Room, Sexual Health Services) and abstain from all sexual contact.